2.7 Las Vegas Arrival ...and Getting to the Hotel from Airport

 Immediately notify your airline if your luggage is damaged or does not arrive as scheduled.
 (See the previous section about dealing with lost luggage.)
 As a general rule, claims must be filed, in person, within four hours of your flight's arrival.

-There are two terminals at McCarran.
-Terminal 1 serves domestic airlines while Terminal 2 is primarily for international and charter flights.
-In 2012, a new Terminal 3 will open.
+There are three terminals at McCarran.
+Terminal 1 serves domestic airlines while Terminal 3 is primarily for international and charter flights.
 You will find a handy airline arrival/departure list here.

 Southwest flights come in on Concourse B or C. You will probably arrive on Concourse D if you fly American, Delta, United or another airline.
 Check the airport guide if you flew any other airline.